Duc7111/CS162-FinalProject-Group5/README.md

     schoolyear\\
       schoolyear.txt // school year list
       <schoolyear>\\
-          <semester>\\ // as a school year have 3 semester, there's no need for a list
+          <semester>\\ // as a school year have 3 semesters, there's no need for a list
             data.txt
             <course>\\
               data.txt